 I’m an artist and illustrator working primarily in graphite (aka pencil) but adding pops of colour to areas of emphasis.
 I feel inspired and influenced by fashion, beauty, self expression, sub culture, feminism, animals, magazine editorials and design.

-From being a young, shy child to now a sometimes still shy adult, art for me is self expression, but more importantly connection.
-I hope that my work can brighten up some walls in your office, above your dressing table or wherever else will make you smile!
+From being a young, shy child to now a sometimes still shy adult, creativity for me is self expression, but more importantly connection and communication.